Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 3/6/2022 (Day 42)

+- Began implementing routing and context; worked on basic design ideas in Adobe XD.

 ## 3/5/2022 (Day 41)

 - Continued working on full-stack MERN application; finished basic backend and working on frontend.
 It's great to be back in React after some time away, its little quirks are coming back to me (mostly lol)